arcus/education_modules/demystifying_regular_expressions/demystifying_regular_expressions.md

 Regular expressions can also be used in **text editors**.

 For example, this module was written using a text editor called [Visual Studio Code](https://code.visualstudio.com/) (or VS Code).
 This text editor allows the user to search for patterns using regular expressions.
-For example, the author can look for every time a word appears between single asterisks (which will mean the text will appear in italics in the module when a learner reads **).
+For example, the author can look for every time a word appears between single asterisks (which will mean the text will appear in italics), or every time a new line starts with a number, or every time a single or double quotation mark is followed by a period or comma.

 VS Code also supports search and replace.
 For example, if there's a style rule that indicates that words in *italics* (like `*regular*`) should also be in bold, the author can ask the text editor to find all the places where there's a word enclosed in single asterisks and enclose that word instead in triple asterisks (like `***regular***`, which will make the word render in ***bold italic***).